 Russia reports new record of daily COVID cases

-MOSCOW, Feb 1 (Reuters) - Russia reported a record daily number of COVID-19 cases on Tuesday as the Omicron variant of coronavirus spread across the country, authorities said.
+MOSCOW, Feb 3 (Reuters) - Russia reported a record daily number of COVID-19 cases on Thursday as the Omicron coronavirus variant spread across the country, authorities said.

-Reporting by Gleb Stolyarov; Writing by Olzhas Auyezov; Editing by Alison Williams
+Reporting by Gleb Stolyarov; Writing by Olzhas Auyezov; Editing by Alex Richardson

 Our Standards: The Thomson Reuters Trust Principles.